____________________________________________________________________________

 - gross motor movements,

-as hitting oneself.
+such as hitting oneself.

 - making inappropriate